adinandradrs/cezbek-engine/README.md

 (*) means a new additional features

-As per this document is created, Kezbek will not manage which product and campaign that partner have to use Kezbek workflow.
+As per this document is created

+- Kezbek will not manage which product and campaign that partner have to use Kezbek workflow.
+- Kezbek balance can be used in transaction as long as the transaction amount is not over limit (balance) and means the transaction is not applicable to get another cashback.

 ### Contents